Keruspe/GPaste/README.md

 You can see everything I'll post about GPaste [there](http://www.imagination-land.org/tags/GPaste.html).

+This is the development branch for GNOME 3.16

 Latest release for GNOME 3.14 is: [GPaste 3.14](http://www.imagination-land.org/posts/2014-10-10-gpaste-3.14-released.html).

 Direct link to download: <http://www.imagination-land.org/files/gpaste/gpaste-3.14.tar.xz>